Chapter 3

 NLP Tasks and Applications: Core Techniques and Their Impact

 Natural Language Processing (NLP) encompasses a variety of tasks, each with distinct methodologies and applications, including Named Entity Recognition (NER), sentiment analysis, classification, machine translation, summarisation, and information extraction.
 These tasks underpin numerous real-world applications, from virtual assistants to automated content analysis.
-This essay explores these core NLP tasks, their
+Named Entity Recognition involves identifying and classifying named

 Main Types of Machine Learning: Supervised, Unsupervised, and Reinforcement Learning